-In Python, anonymous function means that a function is without a name.
-As we already know that def keyword is used to define the normal functions and the lambda keyword is used to create anonymous functions.
-It has the following syntax:
+Python Lambda Functions are anonymous function means that the function is without a name.
+As we already know that the def keyword is used to define a normal function in Python.
+Similarly, the lambda keyword is used to define an anonymous function in Python.

 - This function can have any number of arguments but only one expression, which is evaluated and returned.